fringefilmsoz/SIP/Flashdrive.md

 You can name the new mount point anything you like but be sure to substitute the name you give it in the following steps.

 #### Mount the Storage device at Boot:
 Find the ID of the storage device you will be using.
-Before you plug in the flash drive, on the Pi’s command line type `df –h` .
+Before you plug in the flash drive, on the Pi’s command line type `lsblk` .
 This will give you a listing of the memory usage on the Pi.

-Plug in the flash drive, wait a couple of seconds, then issue the `df –h` command again.
+Plug in the flash drive, wait a couple of seconds, then issue the `lsblk` command again.
 You should now see the added device with its ID as something like “/dev/sda1”.

 Add the flash drive to the file system table (fstab) with the following commands:
 `sudo nano /etc/fstab`